microsoft/playwright/docs/src/test-reporter-api/class-reporter.md

 * since: v1.33

 Called immediately before test runner exists.
-At this point all the reporters have recived the [`method: Reporter.onEnd`] signal, so all the reports should be build.
+At this point all the reporters have received the [`method: Reporter.onEnd`] signal, so all the reports should be build.
 You can run the code that uploads the reports in this hook.

 ## optional method: Reporter.onStdErr